 John Jay offers many criminal justice majors, with concentrations ranging from crime control and prevention to theory and practice.

 Moreover, several criminal justice graduate programs are available.
-At the master's level, you can study criminal justice, international crime and justice, and forensic psychology, among several other related programs.
+At the master's level, you can study criminal justice (on-campus and online), international crime and justice (on-campus and online), and forensic psychology, among several other related programs.
 At the doctoral level, your options are criminal justice or psychology.

 Lastly, John Jay Online—the college's distance-learning branch—allows you to earn an MA in either Criminal Justice or International Crime and Justice entirely online.